CenturyLinkCloud/PublicKB/Release Notes/2014/2014-01-31-cloud-platform-release-notes.md

 <ul>
   <li><strong>API users can now access custom fields in sub-accounts.&nbsp;</strong>A developer using the API to query custom fields can now access this data for servers/groups in the parent account or any child accounts.</li>
   <li><strong>Add custom description to each VLAN. </strong>VLANs now support user-friendly descriptions that make it easy to identify the role of that specific network in the topology.</li>
   <li><strong>Inherited Global discounts.</strong>&nbsp;Discounts applied at the root parent account level can now cascade instantly to all sub-accounts.
-This setting can be toggled on and off by a CenturyLink Cloud administrator.
+This setting can be toggled on and off by a Lumen Cloud administrator.
 Contact your account manager
     for more details.</li>
 </ul>